cardillan/mindcode/doc/syntax/optimizations/EXPRESSION-OPTIMIZATION.markdown

 ## Handling non-negative implicit integer conversions

+> [!NOTE]
+> This optimization is faulty nd has been disabled until fixed.

 Some instructions perform implicit integer conversions on their argument(s).
 When the expected values passed to the instructions are known to be non-negative, it is possible to remove a preceding `floor` operation, because the implicit integer conversion has the same effect.
 When this situation is detected, the argument in question is replaced by the operand of the `op floor` instruction instead of its result.

 Currently, only array indexes are handled in this way.
 When a `floor()` function is used on an array index, the corresponding `op floor` instruction may be removed (assuming the value isn't used anywhere else).
 Example: